ArjoNagelhout/shapereality-engine/README.md

 - game logic should be written in the same language as the engine: the engine should be a library, not a framework with bindings in between the engine and game logic.
-- to support inspecting, editing and composing assets, the engine needs an excellent visual editor that adheres to platform standards
+- to support inspecting, editing and composing assetHandles, the engine needs an excellent visual editor that adheres to platform standards
 - external dependencies should be kept to a minimum